chibunduuchechi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script creating a new global variable
+a script adding an environment variable to a number